lightsofts/lightsofts.github.io/finlighting/help.md

 1. Use Up-Arrow, Down-Arrow, Right-Arrow, Left-Arrow keys to navigate through files and folders.
 2. Directly search for files in the text box.
-3. Enter a string starting with "/" in the text box to filter files or folders.
+3. Type a string starting with "/" in the text box to filter files or folders.

 ### Settings
 You can open the settings window from the menu bar.